TowhidAhmedd/TowhidAhmedd/README.md

 ---

 ## 👨‍💻 About Me
-I am an aspiring AI/ML Engineer with a strong foundation in Machine Learning, Deep Learning, Natural Language Processing (NLP), and Generative AI.
-I also have solid problem-solving skills in Data Structures and Algorithms using Java.

-I focus on building real-world AI projects using Python and continuously improving my skills in model development, training, and deployment.

-I have worked on multiple projects in machine learning and deep learning, including classification and NLP-based systems.
-I am currently exploring advanced topics like transformer models and MLOps.

-I am open to remote opportunities and excited to contribute to real-world AI/ML projects and grow as a software engineer.
+I am Towhid Ahmed, a Generative AI Engineer who independently architects and deploys production-grade intelligent systems.
+I specialize in building end-to-end LLM applications with a focus on multi-agent orchestration, advanced Retrieval-Augmented Generation (RAG), and LLMOps—from concept to deployment.
+My approach centers on solving real-world problems through scalable AI: designing sophisticated agent workflows using LangGraph, implementing retrieval systems with vector databases and cross-encoder re-ranking, and ensuring production reliability through observability, testing, and guardrails.
+I'm actively seeking opportunities to contribute to innovative AI teams where I can help build and ship scalable, intelligent products that make a tangible impact.
+I thrive in collaborative, fast-paced environments and bring strong systems thinking, 400+ DSA problems solved, and a proven track record of turning ambitious ideas into deployed systems.

 <!-- <p align="center">